elijahchen/Simple_ToDo_List_V2/README.md

 This is a major step up from the first version of the Simple_ToDo_List web application.

-I will be using a few things that I've been experimenting with on my other repositories.<br>
+I will be using a few things that I've been experimenting with from my other repositories.<br>

 - jQuery
   - .on()